 Long Overdue / Lost Items

-- Any item overdue for 90 days will be considered lost and the patron will be charged replacement cost.
+- Any item overdue for 45 days will be considered lost and the patron will be charged replacement cost.
+No refunds will be given once payment has been made.

 Return of materials, or payment for lost materials and fees will result in the restoration of borrowing privileges.